airalab/learning-center/lesson_4_eng.md

 > Complete this lesson and get 100 `air` tokens!

-To complete this lesson you need to sell shares and receive ETH.
+To complete this lesson you need to sell your shares and receive ETH.
 Then call `Execute()` function of `Lesson 4` contract.
 Please specify `ShareSale` contract address.